BloYoMind/Remove_Google-AI/README.md

 # No AI Overview — Browser Extension

-A lightweight extension that removes Google’s **AI Overview** (also called “AI Answers” or “AI Summaries”) from search results.
+A lightweight browser extension that disables Google’s **AI Overview** by automatically redirecting all Google searches to the classic **Web** results view (`udm=14`).
-It works by detecting and removing the AI-generated response block as soon as it appears, keeping your search results clean, fast, and human‑curated.
+This mode is AI‑free, fast, and consistent — no injected summaries, no AI answers, no clutter.

-This project is released under the **MIT License** and is currently in **beta**.
+This project is MIT‑licensed and currently in **beta**.
-Because Google frequently changes its interface, the extension may not work consistently across all browsers or future updates.
+Because Google frequently changes its search architecture, behavior may vary across browsers.

 ---

-## 🚀 Features
+## 🚀 How It Works

+Google recently integrated AI Overview deeply into the search rendering pipeline, meaning it’s no longer just a removable HTML block.
+Instead of fighting Google’s dynamic DOM, this extension uses a more reliable method:

+### ✔ Automatically redirects all Google searches to the **Web** tab
+The Web tab (`udm=14`) uses Google’s legacy renderer, which **does not support AI Overview at all**.

+So instead of hiding AI content, this extension prevents Google from generating it in the first place.

+---

+## 🧠 Why This Method Is Better

-- Removes Google’s AI Overview block from search results
+- No flicker or AI block appearing before removal
-- Automatically re-cleans the page if Google re-injects AI content
-- Lightweight and fast — no external dependencies
-- Works on Brave, Chrome, Edge, and most Chromium-based browsers
-- 100% client-side, no tracking or data collection
+- No need for MutationObservers or DOM scraping
+- Works even as Google changes class names or injection methods
+- Faster and more stable than trying to delete AI Overview elements
+- Works across all Google domains (with proper manifest configuration)

+This is the closest thing to a true “AI Overview Off” switch.

 ---